-Haneke Design Launches Life-Changing Mobile Application for Deaf and Hard of Hearing Americans
+Haneke Design Launches Life-Changing Mobile App for the Hard of Hearing

 Haneke Design, a developer of mobile applications for enterprise clients nationwide, today announced several major enhancements to the Z4 mobile application the agency created for client ZVRS (The Z®), a leading provider of video relay service (VRS) to deaf and hard of hearing Americans.
 The original Z4 application, released in 2010, took advantage of Apple’s FaceTime feature to give The Z’s customers access to sign language interpreters in its call center and enable them to make video calls on their iPhones.
 The latest version significantly expands on the initial Z4 app’s functions with an array of new ones that fully exploit the capabilities of Apple’s iPhone4, iPod Touch (4th Generation), iPad 2, and Android smart phones.